-The severity of the energy usage problem is a complex topic, and it varies between blockchains.
-But something concerning about the larger crypto community is that I see evidence there's not much concern for the environment in general.
-There's a lot of misleading information about energy coming from the crypto industry, and improvements in energy usage could be made, but progress seems to be overpowered by financial interests or convenience.
+The severity of crypto's energy usage problem is a complex topic, and varies between blockchains.
+But something concerning about the larger crypto community is that I do not see much evidence of concern for the environment in general.
+There's a lot of misleading information about energy coming from the crypto industry, and even though improvements in energy usage could be made, progress seems to be overpowered by financial interest or convenience.
 You can see this in the slow move from power-consuming proof-of-work blockchains to more efficient proof-of-stake blockchains.

 Another example of this pattern is how proof-of-work NFT marketplaces could have saved a massive amount of energy and artists' money just by allowing artwork to be listed for sale without minting it on the blockchain ("lazy minting").
-Implementation is relatively straightforward and simple, and there's no reason lazy minting couldn't have been offered since the beginning.
-As a software developer, I can't imagine designing an NFT software auction system without trying to mitigate this kind of high energy usage problem at the start.
+Implementation is relatively straightforward and simple, and there's no reason lazy minting couldn't have been offered since initial launch.
+As a software developer, I can't imagine designing an NFT software auction system without trying to mitigate this kind of high-energy-usage problem from the start.
 I see people requesting this feature from NFT platforms on social media, but they don't typically get a response.
 As a result, many artists now unnecessarily have a significant amount of gas money tied up in crypto that they are not likely to get back, and I regularly come across forum posts by artists who are desperate to figure out how to sell and recoup their costs.